-If you do not have professional help yet to renew DACA, you can still get started.
+If you do not have professional help yet to renew or apply for DACA, you can still get started.
 There is good information available online.
 Here are some resources you can trust:

 Do you want to apply for DACA for the first time?
 Immigrants Rising has a step-by-step guide to eligibility and applying for DACA.